 - During pregnancy.
 If you are pregnant, your periods will normally stop until after the baby is born.

 - After menopause.
 The menopause is the time in your life when your ovaries stop producing eggs and you stop having periods.
 The average menopause is around the age of 51.
-See separate leaflet called Dealing with the Menopause for more details.
+See separate leaflet called Menopause (including HRT) for more details.

 - If you are using certain types of contraception.
 Some types of contraception may stop periods.
 They do not do so in all women; however, it is normal not to have periods (or to have very light periods) if you are using: